evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi e-tron GT supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights

 You can choose between three types of headlights for the Audi e-tron GT.
 The standard headlights use LED technology.
-In addition, the standard taillights use LED technology.
+Headlights based on LED Matrix technology are available as an option.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front. lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.
 ## Driver assistance

 The Audi e-tron GT has several standard and optional driver assistance systems for better safety and comfort.